radioactiveAHM/ray/README.md

     "transporter": "TCP", // Transport protocol
     "tls": { // TLS Configuration
         "enable": false, // Enable tls
+        "max_fragment_size": null, // The maximum size of plaintext input to be emitted in a single TLS record.
+A value of null is equivalent to the TLS maximum of 16 kB.
         "alpn": ["h2", "http/1.1"],
         "certificate": "cert.pem", // Certificate Path
         "key": "key.pem" // Key Path